-How To Prevent Rejection (I): Similar Submissions
+How To Avoid Rejection in Photos: Similar Submissions

 If you’re a Freepik’s contributor and work with photos, don’t miss this post!

 You probably got your content rejected once or even several times.
 None likes to be rejected; we get that.
 But even professionals photographers make mistakes, so don’t worry.
 If you work hard and follow our recommendations, you’ll be able to create quality content and boost your downloads!

 Rejection due to Similar Submissions is quite frequent among contributors.
 We know it’s sometimes tough to cope with the stock market demands and generate unique and original resources at the same time.
 However, it’s crucial you focus on diversity.
 It will make it easier for your content to be accepted and more users will reach your photos.

 In this post, we give you some useful tips to prevent your photos from being rejected and to save time in the uploading process.

 You may wonder, what does this rejection reason mean exactly?
 Similar Submissions refer to those images that are similar to other resources.
 There are four main reasons why we reject your content due to similarity: